NareshPS/orb-array/README.md

 ```

 ### zip
-It zips a bunch of arrays together.
-If the arrays vary in size, the output size is equal to the shortest array.
+It zips arrays together.
+When the array sizes vary, the output size is equal to the shortest array.
 ```js
 const items = range(5)
 const values = range(10)